boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

   <h1>{`Result: ${this.props.counter.result}`}</h1>
 ```

-## Fetching data and redux-thunk middleware
+## Chapter 6 - Fetching data with Redux, redux-thunk middleware and Axios

 To `dispatch` an `asynchronous actions` you will need a `redux-thunk`, which
 basicaly is a function that wraps an expression to delay its evaluation.